The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Most days, there are 9-12 coaches travelling to Paris from Milan per day.
 Four to five of these will be direct services, while the remaining five to seven journeys require one or two changes.
 The earliest available coach departs at 7:30 a.m. and the last coach of the day departs as late as 10:00 p.m.

 Departure coach station: Milan's main bus station, Lampugnano, is usefully located next to Lampugnano Metro station on the M1 line, which makes it easy to reach from anywhere in the city.
 The station offers many facilities, including free passenger WiFi and an onsite bar.

 Arrival coach stations: Coaches arrive at either Paris Gallieni, Paris Bercy or Paris Bercy-Seine bus stations.
 Most services arrive at Paris Gallieni, an international bus station that's easy to access from the centre of Paris or from Charles de Gaulle airport.
 Paris Bercy and Bercy-Seine bus stations are close together but serviced by different providers.
 Both are near Paris Bercy Metro station, allowing easy access to the rest of the city.

 Travel between Milan, Italy and Paris, France by coach is: Partially open.

 International entry status: Entry is partially open for citizens and permanent residents of Italy

 Conditions of entry:

-The information above was last checked on 26/09/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your coach to Paris from Milan before travelling.
+The information above was last checked on 25/01/2022.
+Remember to review the latest COVID-19 travel safety regulations for your coach from Milan to Paris as this information can change.